NO WIN NO FEE GUARANTEED!

 The legislation surrounding QROPS is complex and even if a particular scheme is listed on HMRC’s ‘list of accepted schemes’ it does not provide any guarantees that the scheme is not in breach of legislation and therefore subject to disqualification at a later date.
 If you find yourself in breach of such legislation by making an “unauthorised transfer” (i.e. a transfer into a scheme that is in breach of legislation) the penalties and potential losses are significant:

-- Unauthorised transfers are subject to be taxed at 55%.
+- read what he said Unauthorised transfers are subject to be taxed at 55%.

-- Transfers are often subject to large commissions.
+- 25 rencontres brel Transfers are often subject to large commissions.